-Historic commercial lighting often highlights the establishment and provides lighting to help keep outdoor areas safe.
+Historic commercial lighting often highlights the establishment's signage and entrance while providing lighting to help keep outdoor areas safe.
 Lighting refers to features such as hanging and wall mounted lights, pole lights, lighting along pathways, and any other exterior lights on the historic property.
 Important elements of lighting include the lighting fixture's scale, design, brightness, and direction of the light.